 Social assistance rules about couples: What you need to know if you live with someone

-What if my former spouse and I are separated but live at the same address?
+What if my spouse and I do not live together?

-It can be difficult to show that you are separated if you live at the same address.
-You should get legal advice if OW or ODSP thinks that you and your former spouse are a couple, even though you are separated.
+You should get legal advice if OW or ODSP thinks that you and your spouse are a couple, even though you are not living together.
 See How can I get legal help and information?